-After she and Strathmann married, the two took their love for food on the road – on what she describes as a nine-month epic eating adventure through Southeast Asia and Europe -- where she reveled in discovering new techniques and ideas.
+After she and Strathmann married, the two took their love for the food industry on the road – on what she describes as a nine-month epic eating adventure through Southeast Asia and Europe -- where she reveled in discovering new techniques and ideas.
 Among her favorite experiences: working on a farm in Abruzzo and on a winery in Tuscany.
 Italian cuisine soon became a Reddy obsession.

 For more chef interviews, subscribe to the weekly in-sight newsletter

-Symrise caught up with her to learn more her philosophy, her “must not” ingredients, and where she may travel next.
+Symrise caught up with her to learn more about her philosophy, her “must not” ingredients, and where she may travel next.